 - Boeing Montreal in Québec.

-- Aviall: five customer service centres across Canada that distribute aircraft parts and offer repair services.
+- Aviall: four customer service centres across Canada that distribute aircraft parts and offer repair services.

 - C-17 field service support in Trenton, Ont.